Entrepreneurship

 MINOR

 A minor must contain 15-18 semester hours of coursework, including at least 9 hours of upper-division courses at the 3000-4000 level.
-Courses taken to satisfy Core Areas A through E may not be counted toward completion of the minor, but courses taken in Core Area F may be used to fulfill minor requirements.
+Courses taken to satisfy Core IMPACTS may not be counted toward completion of the minor.
+Courses taken in the Field of Study may sometimes be used to fulfill minor requirements.

 ACCT 3800Understanding Financial Statem3